Sagleft/utopist-trader/README.md

 Inspired by this [article](https://habr.com/ru/company/ruvds/blog/517234/).

-The finished compiled version can be found on the :arrow_down: [releases](releases) page.
+The finished compiled version can be found on the :arrow_down: [https://github.com/Sagleft/utopist-trader/releases](releases) page.

 ![screenshot](screenshot.jpg)